 The opportunity provided me with both first-hand exposure to “how things work” in government and the fine art of negotiation, knowledge that helps me everyday on Denton City Council.

 After nearly three years in our nation’s capital, I decided to return to Texas and was fortunate to be accepted into the Baylor School of Law.

 Prior to my time in Washington, I earned a bachelor’s of arts in history and political science at the University of North Texas, where I served as president of the Student Government Association.

 A Denton native, I attended Denton High School, Calhoun Middle School and Hodge Elementary.
 My education in the Denton public schools was excellent.
 My compassionate and dedicated teachers helped provide a solid foundation for everything I have been able to accomplish since.
 I’m still in contact with many of these fine educators, and my high school choir director now serves as my campaign treasurer.

-Community service is, to me, a privilege.
-I am currently in my first term on the Denton City Council, and was elected Mayor Pro Tem by my fellow Council Members.
-I serve on the Economic Development Partnership Board, the Downtown Economic Development Committee, the Council Community Partnership Committee, the Council Committee on the Environment, and as board chair of the North Texas Metroplex Children’s Choir.
-Previously, I served five years on the St. David’s Episcopal Church board and chaired a $3 million capital campaign.
-I am a past president of the Denton Evening Rotary Club, current , was the founding chair of the City of Denton Board of Ethics, and formerly served on the Denton County Historical Commission Executive Committee.
+To me, public service is a privilege.
+I am currently in my second term on the Denton City Council, and was previously elected Mayor Pro Tem by my fellow Council Members.
+I serve on the Economic Development Partnership Board and the Council Committee on the Environment.
+I also chair the Downtown Economic Development Committee, the Development Code Review Committee, and the Council Community Partnership Committee, as well as the board of the North Texas Metroplex Children’s Choir.
+Previously, I served five years on the St. David’s Episcopal Church board and chaired a $3 million capital campaign for a new church building.
+I am a past president of the Denton Evening Rotary Club, was the founding chair of the City of Denton Board of Ethics, and formerly served on the Denton County Historical Commission Executive Committee.